-Figure 2 shows the efficiency of voltage regulator with cumulative gamma dose up to 8kGy.
-The efficiency of voltage regulator in the entire irradiation was dropped down from 92.5 percent to 91.5 percent, which is well within the acceptable range of current design of low voltage distribution board (LVDB) to be used for CBM-MUCH electronics.
+Figure 2 shows the efficiency of the voltage regulator as function of the cumulative gamma dose up to 8 kGy.
+The efficiency of voltage regulator in the entire irradiation period decreased from 92.5% to 91.5%, which is well within the acceptable range of the current design of the low voltage distribution board (LVDB) to be used for CBM-MUCH electronics.